McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day3_Thursday_May_11th/9_Practical_Virtual_Exp_tomo/README.md

 ## A simple absorption/tomography station in the style of PSICHE

-Let's assemble a simple tomography station inspired from the [PSICHE](https://www.synchrotron-soleil.fr/en/beamlines/psiche) beam-line.
+Let's assemble a simple tomography station inspired from the [PSICHE](https://www.synchrotron-soleil.fr/en/beamlines/psiche) beam-line at synchrotron SOLEIL.
 Details can be found [here](https://pubs.aip.org/aip/rsi/article/87/9/093704/365750/Tomography-and-imaging-at-the-PSICHE-beam-line-of)

 - a photon source
 - an optional double monochromator